RedisLabs/redislabs-docs/content/rs/references/memtier-benchmark.md

 To benchmark another database provider, you can get [memtier_benchmark on GitHub](https://github.com/RedisLabs/memtier_benchmark).
 {{< /note >}}

-## Benchmark and Performance Test Considerations
+## Benchmark and performance test considerations

 For our testing, let's configure a Redis Enterprise Software cluster with the trial version and use memtier_benchmark to evaluate the performance of a Redis on Flash enabled database in these scenarios: